Scan Old Photos – And How to DIY

-We all have old family albums that we’d like to preserve and share – but lack the time or skills to scan photos.
+We all have cherished family albums that we’d like to preserve and share – but lack the time or skills to scan old photos.
 This how-to guide can help.

-Most of us have boxes of old photos tucked away—loose prints, albums, or framed pictures.
-These are remnants of the pre-digital era, slowly fading away.
+Most of us have hundreds of old photos tucked away—loose prints, albums, or framed pictures.
+These are reminders of our lives, slowly fading away.
 If you are lucky, you might have their negatives, but often not.
 Photos and film deteriorate over time, and once they’re lost, they’re gone forever.

 Old photographs are more than just pictures.
 They’re memories, milestones, and a visual record of your family’s story.
 Scanning them (and backing them up) ensures they’ll be around for future generations.

-Family photos are often distributed across siblings and relatives.
-By scanning and pooling everyone’s collections, you can create a complete digital archive that everyone can access and enjoy.
+Family photos are typically distributed across siblings and relatives.
+Scanning and pooling everyone’s collections lets you create a complete digital archive that everyone can access and enjoy.

 Some photos may exist as a single print.
 High-quality scans make it easy to reprint and share those once-in-a-lifetime, cherished moments with others.